 Beata makes a thousand pierogi every day.
 Watching her in action is a lesson in economy: she pulls off a big piece of dough, shapes it oblong on the well-floured work surface in front of her, and rolls a section of the dough with a heavy marble pin until it becomes thin and stretchy.
 Perfectly measured scoops of seasoned, cooked potato mixed with farmer’s cheese are placed at precise intervals, 10 across the far edge of the dough, which is then folded up over the potato, sealed evenly around each one, and cut out with a special circular tool, like a cookie cutter.
 Every small, rough scrap of dough along the cut edge is tucked under and rolled into the next round without anything wasted or lost, and the process begins again.

 The pierogi are poached, about 50 at a time, and later sautéed, deliciously, in a little butter before they’re served.
 George wishes the pierogi could be served directly from the poacher to the plate, the way his mother made them in Poland.
 “We just can’t do it here with the quantity,” he says.
 “But maybe someday my sons will figure out how we can offer them the old-country way.
 That would be good, don’t you think?”
-That would be more than good; that would be like home.
+It would be more than good; it would be like home.